What Does the Restaurant Revitalization Grant Mean for Your Business?

 Once a grant is received, a recipient may use the funds during the “covered period” to pay for a variety of expenses that the SBA deems to be essential to maintaining the recipient’s business.
 For purposes of this grant, the covered period begins Feb.
 15, 2020, and ends Dec.
 31, 2021, but can be extended up to March 11, 2023, at the SBA’s discretion.
 Examples of expenses that can be paid using the grant funds include payroll costs, mortgage payments (interest and principal), rent payments, maintenance expenses, supplies, food and beverage expenses incurred in the regular course of business, operational expenses, and paid sick leave.

-The SBA is expected to release guidance on the application process in the coming weeks.
-We will continue to monitor the situation and provide updates as additional guidance is issued.
-If you believe you may be eligible for a restaurant revitalization grant, please contact your KSM advisor or complete this form.
+For more information on how to apply for the grant, visit the SBA’s Restaurant Revitalization Fund page.
+If you believe you may be eligible for a restaurant revitalization grant and have questions, please contact your KSM advisor or complete this form.